EURAC-EEBgroup/smellscapy/docs/index.md

 If you would like to contribute or if you have any bugs you have found while using `SmellscaPy', please feel free to get in touch or submit an issue or pull request!

+## **Aknowledgment**
+The smellscape-representation methods implemented in the plotting functions of SmellscaPy are derived and adapted from the probabilistic soundscape framework described in the publication by Andrew Mitchell et al. [[1]](#ref1) and implemented in the Soundscapy open-source library (c) 2025, Andrew Mitchell All rights reserved.
+We gratefully acknowledge the authors of Soundscapy for their conceptual and methodological foundation, which significantly informed the development of the smellscape visualisation tools in this project.

 ## **Citation**

 Please cite us if you use the _SmellscaPy_ library: